Britney Spears Sparks Weird Eyes Comments, Disneyland Photo Has Fans Worried She’s Unstable

 Britney Spears has sparked concern.
 The “Toxic” singer took to Instagram over the weekend with an adorable photo showing her with sons Sean and Jayden at Disneyland.
 The 37-year-old posed for the camera in what appeared to be a happy, relaxed, and carefree moment with 13-year-old Sean and his 12-year-old brother.

-The singer’s update didn’t take long to make The Daily Mail‘s headlines, where fans have been leaving their thoughts.
-It looks like the photo of the pop icon rocking her summery yellow dress has generated some worries over the star’s stability – Britney’s mental health troubles have long been chronicled with the star going public about her bipolar diagnosis.
+The singer’s update didn’t take long to make The Daily Mail’s headlines, where fans have been leaving their thoughts.
+It looks like the photo of the pop icon rocking her summery yellow dress has generated some worries over the star’s stability as Britney’s mental health troubles have long been chronicled with the star going public about her bipolar diagnosis.
 The singer was hospitalized in a mental health facility earlier this year.

-The newspaper’s most upvoted comment did not appear directed towards Britney’s appearance, although it mentioned the star not appearing to live a “normal life,” per the user’s words.
-Other remarks were, however, fully geared towards querying whether the mother of two is psychologically stable.
+The newspaper’s most upvoted comment did not appear directed toward Britney’s appearance, although it mentioned the star not appearing to live a “normal life,” per the user’s words.
+Other remarks were, however, fully geared toward querying whether the mother of two is psychologically stable.

 “She looks weird in her eyes,” one fan wrote, with over 96 users agreeing.